 “Go to Teramachi,” she said.
 “It’s just across the bridge.
 Maybe a 10-minute walk.
 Good luck!”
 And she bowed me out the door.

-As I approached Teramachi, I saw the Starbucks I had been thinking of, perched incongruously among traditonal Japanese restaurants with platforms overlooking the Kamo River, where diners on fine summer nights can sit outside, eat grilled fish and watch dusk color the sky like a kimono obi.
+As I approached Teramachi, I saw the Starbucks I had been thinking of, perched incongruously among traditional Japanese restaurants with platforms overlooking the Kamo River, where diners on fine summer nights can sit outside, eat grilled fish, and watch dusk color the sky like a kimono obi.